YurichBRO/wormax-io-bot/README.md

 on it.

 You would also see that many of player skins are bright and can cause mistakes.
-And that's the problem we can not forget.
+And that's the problem we can not ignore.
 To avoid it see *Usage*
 ## Efficiency
 The process of taking screenshots multiple times a second is not very efficient.
 To avoid wasting processor time you can limit the bot fps